Youth Development Software FAQ

 SETS really does make everyone's job easier.

 From 1985 to 1994, pianist and educator Bill Rossi developed, tested, and fine tuned his unique strengths-based mentoring approach.
 When he began hiring other teachers in 1994 as executive director of a small after school nonprofit, he saw the need to formalize the program structure and gather assessment data to demonstrate accountability and ensure funding.
-So SETS began, and for the first 6 years was developed within a growing community-based program.
+So the philosophy behind SETS began, and for the first 6 years was developed within a growing community-based program.

-In 2000, Bill expanded his program in Parsons Child & Family Center and St. Anne Institute in Albany, NY and continued to develop SETS working closely with various social service providers including psychiatrists, therapists, child care workers, social workers, academic teachers, and artist educators.
+Over the years, Rossi worked closely with various social service providers including psychiatrists, therapists, child care workers, social workers, academic teachers, and artist educators.